 Gym Distractions: Cured by Focus Techniques or an Inevitable Problem?

 Concentrating on your workout routine is easier said than done.
+You can be enjoying the endless entertainment options on the Vision Fitness T80 or training on the Landice L7, but concentrating on your workout routine is easier said than done.
 Working with a trainer or friend, following a routine, and listening to music are all great tactics to stay focused, but distractions around the gym still exist, many of which can disrupt an otherwise relaxed environment.

 Loud grunting, an unfortunate standard of the typical exercise facility soundtrack, turned gym members off the most, with male respondents reporting more annoyance with this issue than women.
 Even though it can be bothersome to hear guttural noises echoing through the gym, scientifically-backed research shows that grunting might actually increase how much force someone exerts during a physical activity, especially during stereotypically “vocal” competitive sports such as tennis and martial arts.